 - Soil application to ornamentals will result in pollinator exposure.

 - Prohibit spraying foliar application before or during bloom on fruiting vegetables, herbs legume vegetables, strawberry, lowbush blueberry, tree nuts.

 - Prohibit spraying foliar application during bloom to potato, sweet potato, grapes, legume vegetables, hops, peanut, and tobacco.

-- Require additional labelling of Seed treatment of cereal and legume crop to minimize bee exposure to dust during planting of treated seed
+- Require additional labeling of Seed treatment of cereal and legume crop to minimize bee exposure to dust during planting of treated seed.

 Imidacloprid trunk injection of deciduous and coniferous trees is not included in this re-evaluation for pollinators.